Living Healthy

 Control Your Emotions

 Becoming excessively angry when you mess up, or overly elated when you dominate, creates a rollercoaster that can get in the way of steady progress.
-“We all want to win, play well, and perform up to certain standards, but people who are able to truly master the mental game draw key information from every performance,” says Connole.
+“We all want to win, play well, and perform up to certain standards, but people who are able to truly master the mental game draw best generic levitra overnight key information from every performance,” says Connole.
 “Simply taking a few moments to allow yourself to feel whatever you feel, but then focus on what you can learn about that moment can make all the difference in the long run.”

 Authors